Tutorial

 -i inputTreesFile

 The name of the input trees file.
-It contains tree(s) in newick format, each tree on one line.
-Note that the taxa sets of all
+It contains tree(s) in newick format,

 trees must be the same.